City of Victoria

 The Solution

 The cornerstone of their new system is the Datavideo Voice Tracks system.
-This new design allows for PTZ cameras to automatically frame and track participants based on who is speaking into a specific microphone.
+This new design allows for AI tracking PTZ cameras to automatically frame participants based on who is speaking into a specific microphone.
 This means that all 9 members that meet for the city council, can be captured by 3 Datavideo PTZ cameras.
 An additional PTZ camera was placed behind the dais to capture any guest speakers at a lectern, and a 5th static camera was placed in the center of the room as a wide shot.
 We utilized Shure gooseneck microphones for their ease of use and sleek profile to accompany the Datavideo system.
 All audio signals end up in a Symetrix Radius DSP that allows for full control of volume and tone.
 In case they wanted manual control of the broadcast, we used a Datavideo video switcher and PTZ controller that allows a producer to manually manipulate the cameras and video stream.
 For users, we added an Atlona control system with 3 touch panels.
 This allows meeting participants and producers to control audio levels, control video distribution, and turn the TV’s in the room on and off.
 We also added buttons to turn off all AV systems in case they needed to use the room for a private meeting.

 “I’ve given four people the overview of the room, and for the most part they’re off to the races and can run everything by themselves”